 Experience & expertise

-Sebastian is also a highly experience employment law practitioner, having acted in many hundreds of employment tribunals over the course of his career, predominantly but not exclusively for employers.
+Sebastian is also a highly experienced employment law practitioner, having acted in many hundreds of employment tribunals over the course of his career, predominantly but not exclusively for employers.
 Sebastian believes in a pragmatic approach to case preparation, and has been praised for his ability to focus on the key issues from voluminous evidential material.

 cases & work of note